 Along with Cammie Jo Bolin, I am the co-author of She Preached the Word: Women’s Ordination in Modern America (Oxford University Press, 2018).
 Along with Jana Riess, I am the co-director of the Next Mormons Survey.

-Here on Hazelnut Notes I write about things related to spirituality, religion, society, science, and politics, with a specific interest in American religion, Anglicanism/the Episcopal Church, and the Mormonism/the LDS Church.
+Here on Hazelnut Notes I write about things related to spirituality, religion, society, science, and politics, with a specific interest in American religion and the two religious traditions I am most familiar with: Anglicanism/the Episcopal Church USA and Mormonism/the LDS Church.
 Writing is how I process and organize my thoughts, express my identity, manage my anxieties, and endeavor to fulfill my vocation.

 The blog’s name is an homage to Julian of Norwich’s theology of the hazelnut.
 Similar to an academic “research note,” the word “notes” is to remind myself that I can publish short missives without the need to explain all of the background, context, implications, and cite every relevant thing that has ever been written on the topic, as my academic training has conditioned me to do.